zeroeight15/BatchXSLT4InDesign/source/README.md

 If no Java Virtual Machine app may be found, the bundle is built without JVM.\
 The bundled app is a Mac OS X app.

+Now copy the compiled 'BatchXSLT.app' into the folder 'BatchXSLT4InDesign-rawApp/BatchXSLT/' (download the app structure 'BatchXSLT4InDesign-rawApp' from this repo.

+If you want the Mac App then you may delete the file 'BatchXSLT.bat' (this is the starter for Windows).

+If you want the Windows app you may delete the file 'BatchXSLT.sh'.
+Start BatchXSLT with a double-click on 'BatchXSLT.bat'.

 #### Have a bunbled Java Virtual Machine
 To include a JVM into the bundle place a JVM beside the build.xml file.\
 A Java Virtual Machine must be bundles as an OSX app.
 The folder structure of an OSX app is: